trevclaridge/Drone-Drifters/Core Mechanics/Drone Combat/Drone Statistics.md

 ## Speed

-Drifter's glide on the thought plane, but drone's need to burn hard in the real.
+Drifters glide on the thought plane, but drones need to burn hard in the real.
 Speed is a drone's tool for that burn, acting as their main movement stat.
 During an activation, a drone can move up to its Speed in hexes in any direction.
 Certain abilities or traits may add to or subtract from that number.

 ## Armor